First, some key bits of information about PKD:

 - Dialysis and/or kidney transplantation are treatments for kidney failure but are not a cure for PKD.

 - There is no cure for PKD.
 But there are some very clever people working to find one.

 But this story isn’t about the medical and scientific side of PKD, it’s about the human side.
 It’s about living with PKD and finding a balance between “being sick” and living a full and happy life.
 So, here goes!

 My PKD story

 I was diagnosed with polycystic kidney disease when I was five years old.
-At the time, I was the youngest person in American diagnosed with the disease.
+At the time, I was the youngest person in America diagnosed with the disease.
 Because I was so young, and because (like many PKDers) several other family members had the disease*, it didn’t feel like a life-changing diagnosis.
 It was more of a confirmation that I, too, had it.

-Growing up, I was very aware of PKD and I knew that, one day, I would likely be faced with kidney failure leading to dialysis and/or a transplant.
+Growing up, I was very aware of PKD and I knew that one day, I would likely be faced with kidney failure leading to dialysis and/or a transplant.
 But I wasn’t worried about it.
 It was just, well, life with PKD.
 I was also very aware that having PKD didn’t mean I wasn’t able to live a full and active life.
 I was an active child (and I have the scarred-up knees to prove it!) and I was a varsity cross-country runner.
-And I knew that there was very little preventing me from continuing on the active lifestyle.
+And I knew that there was very little preventing me from continuing the active lifestyle.
 (However, my ITP diagnosis in the mid-1990s has had an impact on my activity levels.)

 As an adult, I have had very few complications from my kidneys.
 I get occasional infections and ruptured cysts (once whilst running; ouch) but I don’t have the constant pain that some people have.
 And whilst my kidneys are enlarged, and I sometimes feel like my abdomen looks large because of them, I still have a fairly flat stomach and can wear form-fitting clothing without my kidneys showing.